-Benefits of Yoga
+Benefits Of Yoga

-class, it becomes a way of life.
-There are many forms of Yoga and you may need to try a few different styles of Yoga to see which one suits you and your needs best.
-Most styles of Yoga are based on the same physical postures, known as poses with their own unique emphasis.
-Here are some of the benefits of yoga.
+Yoga is calming, soothing and gentle, away of leaving the world behind and not just while you are in your yoga class, it becomes a way of life.
+There are many styles and you may need to try a few different styles to see which one suits you and your needs best.
+Most styles are based on the same physical postures, known as poses with their own unique emphasis.

-quickly form pose to pose.
+Iyengar Yoga works on bodily alignment and practice holding poses over long periods opposed to moving quickly form pose to pose.
 Iyengar yoga also uses props such as blocks and straps to assist with bringing the body into alignment.

 Hot Yoga or Bikram Yoga very popular in the present day.
 Hot yoga is practiced in 100 degree temperature – this assists with the loosening of tight muscles and also lots of sweating happening which is thought to be cleansing.
 Bikram Yoga has 26 poses but not all are used in each class.

-Benefits of Yoga
+Benefits Of Yoga

 - Flexibility is improved with the moving and stretching poses.
 With more flexibility throughout your body comes a greater range of movement to tight areas.
 With regular classes you can gain more flexibility through your hips, back and shoulders.
 Your hamstrings will improve over time as well